 The suffix -al, when added to root words, creates adjectives.
 The suffix has the meaning: "pertaining to or proceeding from."

 Example

 prime (first) + al = primal (pertaining to the first)

 Write your list words in the spaces below.
-Match the nem to t hei meanings by writing the number of a word from the e list at t the right in the appropriate box rational
+Match them to their meanings by writing the number of a word from the list at the right in the appropriate box.